Using Library on Linux

 "Driver Only" (lite) version recommended for headless (no desktop GUI) installations.
 ARMV7-A is available under "CodeMeter User Additional Downloads" as "Raspberry PI" version

-To distribute program with Adaptive Vision Library, one have to provide license (file or dongle - depending on system used) and the
+To distribute program with Aurora Vision Library, one have to provide license (file or dongle - depending on system used) and

 To provide the